IGETheCoder/Strang/README.md

 Here is an extensive list of all datatypes Strang supports:<br>
 - `string`

-The very mention of other datatypes will make `string` jealous, so I will whisper those datatypes.
+The very mention of other datatypes will make `string` jealous, so I will _'whisper'_ other datatypes.

 ## Declaration:

 Declaring a variable is as easy as using the `let` keyword.
-You cannot have null variables, so you must assign the variable to a value.
+You cannot have _'null'_ variables, so you must assign the variable to a value.

 ```java
 let variable = "value";